This insanely easy chocolate almond flour cake is one you must have in your recipe repertoire.

 You can serve it straight from the fridge.

-HUNGRY FOR MORE and want to stay in touch?
-Then don't forget to subscribe to my Monthly Newsletter!
-Enjoy!
+Don't forget to subscribe to my Monthly Newsletter!

-- 4 tablespoons (55 grams) butter, plus more to grease the baking pan
+- 4 tablespoons butter, plus more to grease the baking pan 55 grams, melted

-- ¼ cup (20 grams) cacao powder, plus more to prepare the baking pan
+- ¼ cup cacao powder, plus more to prepare the baking pan 20 grams (or unsweetened cocoa powder)

 - ½ teaspoon baking soda

-- ½ cup and 2 tablespoons (130 grams) Erythitol & Monkfruit sweetener or ¾ cup and 2 tablespoons powdered Monkfruit sweetener with erythritol
+- ½ cup + 2 tablespoons Erythritol & Monkfruit sweetener (130 grams) or ¾ cup + 2 tablespoons powdered Monkfruit sweetener with erythritol

-- About ½ cup chopped fresh strawberries (depending on their size, about 3 strawberries)
+- ½ cup chopped fresh strawberries depending on their size, about 3 strawberries

 - Extra fresh berries of your choice and powdered Monkfruit sweetener for decoration and garnish.